Vivien Saad: AFLW career

 Saad was recruited by North Melbourne in January 2020 as a replacement for Jess Duffin who missed the 2020 season through pregnancy.
 She made her debut against at Casey Fields in the opening round of the 2020 season.

-Saad was traded to the Gold Coast alongside pick 30 in exchange for pick 19 in the late stages of the 2021 trade period, on 9 June 2021.
+Saad was traded to Gold Coast alongside pick 30 in exchange for pick 19 in the late stages of the 2021 trade period, on 9 June 2021.
+She missed much of the 2024 season with a ruptured Achilles tendon.